 The recipe originates from the Malabar Coast, the south-western coastline of India, just south of Goa.
-Malabari dishes feature seafood, given the location.
-The dishes have a cosmopolitan feel, as this coastline has been exposed to centuries of influence from trading partners from many parts of the world.
+Malabari dishes feature seafood and have a cosmopolitan feel, as this coastline has centuries of influence from trading partners from many parts of the world.

 This cosmopolitan influence is also reflected in the diversity of the ethnic mix, with large Muslim, Christian and Jewish communities.
 This ethnic diversity has brought together a range of techniques and ingredients, making this cuisine very different from other coastal parts of India.

 This is a classic Malabari dish.
 It is meant to be hot, it has the tang of tamarind, and allows the flavour of the prawns to feature.

 This recipe does not use coconut milk.
 This recipe is about the intense flavour of the reduced tomato and tamarind base.